Renaud: Resurgence

 After an unproductive period marked by alcoholism, he made a significant comeback with his 2002 album Boucan d'enfer.
 That album's hit was "Manhattan-Kaboul", a duo with Axelle Red which tackled current issues by drawing a parallel between a victim of the 9-11 attacks in New York and an Afghan girl, both caught up in a war they don't understand.

 In 2009 Renaud released Molly Malone – Balade irlandaise, an album of Irish ballads.
-Produced by ex-Boomtown Rats bassist Pete Briquette, the album was commercially successful (certified double-platinum in just over a month) but the singer's feeble, often out-of-tune vocals caused some negative reviews.
+Produced by ex-Boomtown Rats bassist Pete Briquette, the album was commercially successful (certified double-platinum in just over a month).

 In 2014, a collective of 15 artists released a tribute album containing 14 tracks covers of his songs under the title La Bande à Renaud.

 On 26 January 2016, on his website, Renaud released "Toujours debout", the first track from his new studio album yet to be released.
 On the same day, he announced on the French public radio station France Inter the title of his new studio album: Toujours debout.
 The video "Toujours debout" was released on 26 February 2016.
 On 8 April 2016, Renaud released a studio album, Toujours debout but oddly sold under the simple title Renaud.